msauterey/Statistical-computing-in-R/README.md

 - An understanding of programming topics such as functions, object, data structures, debugging, etc.,
 - The skills to display analysis results in reproducible ways.

+Course Content
+1 - Introduction to R and RStudio: scripts and Markdown 2 - R Basics: data types and best practices.
+3 - R Basics: EDA and base R graphics.
+4 - R Basics: web scraping and text data.
+5 - R Basics: writing functions and reproducibility.
+6 - R Basics: R commands for parametric distributions and random number generation.
+7 - Introduction to the tidyverse
+8 - Visualization and advanced R Graphics
+9 - Split/Apply/Combine and plyr
+10 - Debugging techniques
+11 - Databases

 The class will be taught in the R language using the RStudio interface.